How to Significantly Improve Spirometer Precision

 The Role of Differential Pressure Sensors in Spirometers

-A differential pressure sensor converts pneumatic pressure values into proportional electrical signals.
-The pressure sensor typically includes a thin diaphragm.
-The diaphragm is the most important element for the measurement of the pressure and is equipped with strain-sensitive and compression-sensitive resistance structures.
-The diaphragm is deflected by air pressure when a patient inhales and exhales from the spirometer.
-These deflections are then converted into electrical signals (analog output voltages) that are proportional to the applied differential pressure on the sensor as measured by the diaphragm.
+A differential pressure sensor utilizes a thin diaphragm equipped with strain-sensitive and compression-sensitive resistance structures to convert pneumatic pressure values into proportional electrical signals.
+The measurement of pressure relies heavily on the diaphragm, which is deflected by air pressure during a patient’s inhalation and exhalation from the spirometer.
+The resulting deflections are then converted into electrical signals, in the form of analog output voltages, that correspond to the applied differential pressure as detected by the diaphragm.

 Superior Sensor’s Technology Advantage

-Superior’s proprietary Z-Track technology virtually eliminates zero drift by maintaining minimal zero-point deviation with results that are consistent regardless of elapsed time.
+Superior’s proprietary Z-Track technology virtually eliminates zero drift by maintaining minimal zero-point deviation with consistent results regardless of elapsed time.
 For more details on Z-Track technology, read the Z-Track blog post.

 Position Insensitivity

-Superior’s unique dual-die implementation with the SP210 sensor maintains consistent and highly accurate handheld readings regardless of physical orientation of the spriometry device.
-Rated with a positional sensitivity to within 0.25 Pa, the SP210 is an industry leader with respect to position insensitivy.
+Superior’s unique dual-die implementation with the SP210 sensor maintains consistent and highly accurate handheld readings regardless of the physical orientation of the spirometry device.
+Rated with a positional sensitivity to within 0.25 Pa, the SP210 is an industry leader concerning position insensitivity.

 Highest Levels of Accuracy

 Sensor accuracy is critical as the difference between an effective and ineffective treatment plan can depend on the precision of the diagnosis.
-A small difference in a measurement can alter the dosage or even the type of medication a patient is prescribed.
-Superior’s SP Series spirometry sensors have the industry’s leading accuracy to as close as within 0.05% of the selected range.
+A slight difference in measurement can alter the dosage or even the type of medication prescribed to a patient.
+Superior’s SP Series spirometry sensors have the industry’s leading accuracy to as close as within 0.05% of the selected pressure range.

 Fastest Warm-up and Response Times

-For time critical applications, warm-up time of the spirometer is important.
-The SP Series essentially eliminates warm-up time as the device is ready in just 60 msec.
+The spirometer’s warm-up time is important for time-critical situations.
+The SP Series eliminates warm-up time concerns, as the device is ready in just 60 msec.
 In addition, the amount of time it takes the pressure sensor to update its measurement data is just as vital.
 The faster you receive updated pressure measurements, the more accurate your spirometry readings.
-While user configurable, Superior’s sensors support update rates as fast as 2 msec.
+While user-configurable, Superior’s sensors support update rates as fast as 2 msec.

 Lowest Noise Floor

-As mentioned earlier in this article, external noise can have a negative impact on the accuracy and performance of spirometers.
-Utilizing our integrated advanced digital filtering technology, Superior’s pressure sensors eliminate the noise created by these factors prior to their reaching the sensor sub-system.
+External noise can affect spirometer accuracy and performance.
+Superior’s pressure sensors utilize our integrated advanced digital filtering technology to eliminate the noise created by these factors before they impact system performance.
 Thus, the noise is eliminated before it becomes an error signal that can lead to inaccurate lung measurements.

 Low Power Consumption

-As many spirometers are self-contained handheld devices or handhelds that are connected to a computing device via a USB port, power consumption is another important factor in overall device performance.
+Many spirometers are self-contained handheld devices connected to a computing device via a USB port, so power consumption is another important factor in overall device performance.
 With power consumption as low as 5 mA, the SP Series will not adversely impact the battery life of even the most sophisticated spirometry equipment.

-Figure 2 – Sketch of patient using handheld spirometer
+Figure 2 – Sketch of a patient using a handheld spirometer

 Conclusion

-Superior Sensor’s unique differential pressure sensor technology, based on our proprietary NimbleSense architecture, provides many differentiating features that help medical device makers distinguish their products in a competitive marketplace.
-For more detailed information about our Spirometry solutions please visit our product page or contact us.
+Superior Sensor’s innovative technology, centered around our proprietary NimbleSense architecture, offers a range of distinctive features that enable medical device manufacturers to set their products apart in a competitive market.
+For comprehensive details on our Spirometry solutions, please visit our product page or contact us for further information.